vidbina/vidbina.github.io/_posts/2017-12-09-arduino-on-nixos.markdown

 something I was fooling around at home with :stuck_out_tongue_closed_eyes:.
 The make rules `build`, `clean` and `flash` should be sufficient for basic workflows.

-## 3
+## <span id="3"> 3

-I would have to write a custom Makefiles to call `gcc` while including the Wiring libray and all other required libs, while perform all linking activities myself.
+I would have to write a custom Makefiles to call `gcc` while including the Wiring library and all other required libs, while perform all linking activities myself.
 I would also have to provide a main function that calls the `setup` and `loop` functions, unless the Wiring library has off-the-shelf method of handling this which I don't remember.
 I did this a while ago in university, but have am